class HexaPDF::PDFArray

 reject! → Enumerator

-Deletes all elements from the array for which the block returns true.
+Deletes all elements from the array for which the block returns true and returns self.
 If no changes were done, returns nil.

 size()